-Our advice is to attend a safely organised bonfire and firework display.
+Our advice is to always attend an organised bonfire and firework display.
 If you do have a bonfire at home, make sure you:

-- Never use flammable liquids to ignite bonfires – use proprietary fire lighters.
+- never use flammable liquids to ignite a bonfire

 Any bonfire failing to satisfy safety conditions or where people are behaving irresponsibly may be deemed dangerous and as such, subject to being either removed, extinguished or otherwise made safe.

 Visit the Health and Safety Executive website for information on organising firework displays.